florisvb/alkali_flies_of_mono_lake/README.md

 # Alkali Flies of Mono Lake
-Data and software associated with the paper "Super-hydrophobic diving flies (Ephydra hians) and the hypersaline waters of Mono Lake"
+This repository contains the software associated with the paper "Super-hydrophobic diving flies (Ephydra hians) and the hypersaline waters of Mono Lake".
+Some of the data is included in this repository as well (e.g. GCMS results and SEM images).
+For force trace data see our [link](https://osf.io/43yhs/ "OSF data repository").

 This readme assumes working knowledge of Ubuntu and python.
 This code is not actively maintained.
 It worked on 2017-10-4 using up-to-date versions of the required software below.

 ## What you need to run our analysis
 * Ubuntu (we used Ubuntu 12-16)